-When you’re coding a huge project in Xcode, and you’ve written all of this awesome stuff, it’s almost done, and the big release is coming soon, that’s when the worst happens: The hard drive that had all of your code on it dies suddenlyYou didn’t have a backup in TimeMachineFiles become corruptedYou remove some important code, or overwrite it, accidentally – and save over your only copy; and you don’t know how you’ll ever manage to rewrite those thousands of lines of code over againAll of the above Using Subversion with Xcode 3.0
+Using Subversion with Xcode 3.0.
+When you’re coding a huge project in Xcode, and you’ve written all of this awesome stuff, it’s almost done, and the big release is coming soon, that’s when the worst happens: The hard drive that had all of your code on it dies suddenlyYou didn’t have a backup in TimeMachineFiles become corruptedYou remove some important code, or overwrite it, accidentally – and save over your only copy; and you don’t know how you’ll ever manage to rewrite those thousands of lines of code over againAll of the above This is where Subversion (called “SVN” for short) comes in handy.

 What does it do?
 Well, in addition to storing a backup copy of your files, it is a “version control” system.
 This means that every time you upload a new/changed copy of something, it’s saved as a new revision of the file, not replacing the existing.
 Version Control with Subversion and Xcode.
 Getting Control with Subversion and Xcode.
 Xcode 5 does more than ever to help you create high-quality apps.